Theory uncertainties of the irreducible background to VBF Higgs production: Simulations used in LHC experiments

 The CMS Collaboration simulates the VBF Higgs production process at NLO QCD using the \powhegbox~v2~\cite{Nason:2009ai,Alioli:2010xd,Nason:2004rx,Frixione:2007vw} generator.
 The dipole-recoil option of the ``simple shower'' algorithm in \pythia~8~\cite{Sjostrand:2014zea} is used to obtain a faithful description of the initial-final color flow that takes into account the color connection between the incoming and the outgoing partons.
 In certain channels, such as the boosted Higgs to $b\bar b$ channel~\cite{HIG-21-020}, the VBF samples are further reweighted to account for NNLO QCD corrections to the $p_T$ spectrum and N$^3$LO QCD corrections to the inclusive cross section~\cite{Cacciari:2015jma,Dreyer:2016oyx}.

-In contrast, the ggF Higgs boson production process is simulated using the \texttt{HJ}-\minlo event generator within \powhegbox~\cite{Hamilton:2015nsa, Hamilton:2013fea}, with the Higgs boson mass set to $125~\gev$, including finite top-quark mass effects.
-The ggF production process is further simulated with the \powhegbox~v2 event generator at NLO in QCD.
+In contrast, the ggF Higgs boson production process is simulated using the \texttt{HJ}-\minlo event generator within \powhegbox~\cite{Hamilton:2015nsa, Hamilton:2013fea}, with the Higgs boson mass set to $125~\gev$, including finite top-quark mass effects. {Here, \powhegbox~v2 provides the NLO QCD matrix-element calculation matched to a parton shower, while \texttt{HJ}-\minlo specifies the ggF $H{+}$jet setup and MiNLO treatment.}

 For channels such as the $H \to ZZ$~\cite{HIG-19-001}, the kinematic features of events produced in ggF with two associated jets are considered.
 The \minlo program at NLO in QCD is utilized for evaluating systematic uncertainties related to the modeling of two associated jets and contamination in the VBF measurement.
 The two-jet final state is produced with leading order accuracy.